 We previously covered troubleshooting for HVAC maintenance in a recent post, but we also know that there can be more to air conditioning than meets the eye.
-Sourced from an editor at Groom and Style, here are some tips on how to keep your house (or building) cool during summer without completely breaking the bank.
+Sourced from an editor at Groom and Style, here are some tips on how to cool your house (or building) and save on your summer electric bill without completely breaking the bank.

 The hotter it gets outside, the more enjoyable it can be to step indoors to a cool, dry place.
 For many Americans, air conditioning in the summer is a necessary expense.
 Hot days can limit our productivity and too much heat can easily exhaust us and make us feel sluggish, if not be outright dangerous.
 However, the cost of air conditioning can add a serious load to any home’s electricity bill, thus forcing many of us to find a happy medium between comfort and energy efficiency.